delucis/astro-embed/packages/astro-embed-integration/README.md

 # @astro-community/astro-embed-integration

-This is an experimental Astro integration that allows you to auto-convert URLs in Markdown file to a corresponding embed component.
+This is an experimental Astro integration that allows you to auto-convert URLs in MDX files to a corresponding embed component.

 ## Install